 Request an Appointment

 I live outside of the United States

-Alaish, an associate professor of surgery and surgical director of CIRCUS, is a leading authority on pediatric intestinal disorders.
+Alaish, an associate professor of surgery and surgical director of THRIVE, is a leading authority on pediatric intestinal disorders.
 Prior to Johns Hopkins, he worked at the University of Maryland, where in 2009 he launched a pediatric intestinal rehabilitation program.

 "Dr. Alaish has an impressive track record not only as a pediatric surgeon but also as a prolific researcher whose clinical encounters and surgical experiences have driven him to study the mechanisms behind the diseases he sees in clinic and in the operating room," says David Hackam, M.D., Ph.D., Johns Hopkins' pediatric surgeon-in-chief.

 "This combination of clinical acumen and scientific curiosity make Dr. Alaish a perfect fit for a place like the Johns Hopkins Children's Center, the cradle of pediatric academic medicine in this country."